- Release Notes >

 AWS IAM environment variables

-shell will use these environment
+the mongo shell will use these environment

 variable values to authenticate; you do not need to specify them in the